Veams/generator-veams/README.md

 If you choose `Minimal installation` you skip the rest of the questions and get the default values with:
 * Libsass (grunt-sass)
-* Grunt Modules: grunt-grunticon, grunt-data-separator
+* Grunt modules: grunt-grunticon, grunt-data-separator
-* Assemble as Template Engine
+* Assemble as template engine

 ## Structure